exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/02_Use Case and Project Components/06_Understanding JavaScript Import and Export/index.md

 JS syntax and styling considerations evolve, just pick something you feel comfortable with - you can always change it working on your next project (and you very likely will).
 And then change again.

+## Is Imported Code Auto-executed?

+If you know a little Python, you've seen how *imported* code is actually *auto-executed* in there.
+Not in many other languages.
+Not in JS.

+However, you may see wierd things happening in JS when some code appears to be kicked off by virtue of *importing* something from the file the code is located in.
+This is done by the *Evaluation* process.
+The topic is gray enough to keep away from, and the impact of Evaluation on backend JS code is not something you see widely discussed.
+JS is an *interpreted* language.
+NodeJS evaluates modules before running them, and when modules are evaluated, *loose* code gets executed.
+E.g., if you put some bare logging statements in JS code files, outside exported blocks, you'll see those statements printed on startup.
+So, don't put any random loose code into the JS file.
+Keep the files neat with import statements and export blocks.

 After the `import`/`export` warmup, next, we'll review the demo project JS code components